TcPhoenix2000/challenges-linux-essentials-TcPhoenix2000/g-scripting/01-basic-shell-scripting/README.md

 use ./scripts/mem-check to run the script.

 ## ❌ Fetching Github Keys

-*Create a script that fetches the public SSH keys of a user on GitHub and displays them in the terminal.
+//*Create a script that fetches the public SSH keys of a user on GitHub and displays them in the terminal.
 This can be accomplished by using the curl tool to access the endpoint `https://github.com/<username>.keys`, where `<username>` is an existing github username.*

-*Take in the username via the command line arguments.
+//*Take in the username via the command line arguments.
 If none is provided request it from the user using the read command.*

-*Example via command line:*
+//*Example via command line:*
 ```bash
 ./githubkeys bioboost
 ```

-*or via the read command:*
+//*or via the read command:*
 ```bash
 ./githubkeys
 Please enter GitHub username: BioBoost
 Fetching Keys
 ...
 ```
+use ./scripts/githubkeys to run the script.